Mūlamadhyamakakārikā: Commentaries

 Other surviving and influential Indian commentaries on the MMK include Buddhapālita's (c.
 470–550) "Madhyamakvr̩tti" and Bhāviveka's (c.
 500–578) "Prajñāpradīpa" (Lamp of Wisdom).
+These two survive in Tibetan translation.

-The most influential commentary in later Indian and Tibetan Buddhism is Candrakirti's (c.
+The most influential commentary for Tibetan Buddhism is Candrakirti's (c.
 7th century) Prasannapadā (Clear Words), which survives in Sanskrit and Tibetan translation.

-An MMK commentary by the Indian Yogacara philosopher Sthiramati also survives in Chinese.
+An MMK commentary by the Indian Yogacara philosopher Sthiramati also survives in Chinese translation.
+This is the Commentary on the Mahāyāna Madhyamaka (Dasheng zhongguan shilun 大乘中觀釋論) which comments on the text from a Yogacara point of view.

 In Tibet, various influential Tibetan language commentaries were written on the MMK.
 An early and important commentary is Ornament of Reason by Mabja Jangchub Tsöndrü (12th century).
 In the Gelug school, the key and definitive commentary is Je Tsongkhapa's (1357–1419) Ocean of Reasoning.
 Meanwhile, in the Nyingma school, the most important commentaries are by more recent figures, mainly Ju Mipham and Khenpo Shenga.

 During the modern and contemporary periods, new commentaries have been written from different perspectives.
 David Kalupahana, a Sri Lankan scholar, wrote a commentary (Kalupahana 1986) which interprets the text from an early Buddhist perspective.
 Meanwhile, Jay Garfield has published an English translation and commentary (Garfield 1995) which, though influenced by Tibetan interpretations, also attempts to explain the text to Western philosophers.
 Gudo Nishijima wrote a commentary from a Soto Zen perspective, while Siderits and Katsura have published a translation and commentary (2013) which mainly follow the classical Sanskrit tradition.